William Michael Joensen: Priesthood

 On June 24, 1989, Joensen was ordained to the priesthood for the Archdiocese of Dubuque by Archbishop Daniel Kucera in the Church of the Nativity in Dubuque.

-Joensen spent six years in parish ministry and education before returning to graduate studies.
-During those years he served as the associate pastor of Sacred Heart Parish and on the faculty of Columbus High School in Waterloo from 1989 to 1992.
-From 1992 to 1995 he was the associate pastor of the Church of the Resurrection Parish in Dubuque.
-Joensen earned a Doctor of Philosophy degree from the Catholic University of America in Washington, D.C. in 2001.
+After his 1989 ordination, the archdiocese assigned him as associate pastor of Sacred Heart Parish and faculty member of Columbus High School, both in Waterloo, Iowa.
+He left these two posts in 1992 to become associate pastor of the Church of the Resurrection Parish in Dubuque.
+Joensen in 1995 went to Washington D.C. to attend the Catholic University of America, where he earned a Doctor of Philosophy degree in 2001.

 When Joensen returned to Iowa, he served as a chaplain at Clarke College in Dubuque from 2003 to 2010.
 At Loras College in Dubuque, Joensen served as chaplain, associate professor of philosophy, and dean of campus spiritual life.
-At Dubuque's St. Pius X Seminary Joensen was the spiritual director.
-Joensen also served as a faculty member at the Tertio Millennio Seminar on the Free Society, which focuses on Catholic social teaching, in Krakow, Poland.
+At Dubuque's St. Pius X Seminary, Joensen was the spiritual director.
+Joensen also served as a faculty member at the Tertio Millennio Seminar on the Free Society in Kraków, Poland.

-Bishop of Des Moines
+Bishop of Des Moines Diocese

-Pope Francis appointed Joensen as the tenth bishop for the Diocese of Des Moines on July 18, 2019.
+Pope Francis appointed Joensen as the tenth bishop of Des Moines on July 18, 2019.
 His episcopal ordination took place on September 27, 2019, at St. Francis of Assisi Church in West Des Moines, Iowa.
 Archbishop Michael Jackels was the consecrator, with Bishop R. Walker Nickless and Bishop Thomas Zinkula as the co-consecrators.

+In January 2023, Joensen published a decree that required students in Catholic schools to dress according to their gender at birth and use bathrooms and locker rooms accordingly.